uiuc-ling-cl/uiuc-ling-cl.github.io/ling506_ml/syllabus.md

 If a student will be absent from class for any reason, the student is expected to inform the course instructor ahead of time should the student wish to receive penalty-free credit:

-* Each absence must be separately reported ahead of time via a private post on Piazza to the instructor
+* Each absence must be separately reported ahead of time via a private post on Campuswise to the instructor
-* Each Piazza post must be filed under the folder "excused-absence"
+* Each Campuswise post must be filed under the folder "excused-absence"
-* Each Piazza post must list the date of the absence
+* Each Campuswise post must list the date of the absence
-* Each Piazza post must list the reason for the absence
+* Each Campuswise post must list the reason for the absence
-* Each Piazza post must mention whether or not makeup credit is being requested
+* Each Campuswise post must mention whether or not makeup credit is being requested

 No penalty-free credit will be granted if the procedure is not strictly followed.
 However, **penalty-free credits from excused absence can be no more than 30% of the total Attendance credits presented above**.
 Once penalty-free credits reach the limit, no more credit will be granted for any form of absence.